 Quitting and changing jobs often

 Addictive behaviours: eating disorders, gambling

-The reality of living with undiagnosed ADHD and how therapy can help:
+The reality of undiagnosed ADHD and how counselling can help:

 Anna was not diagnosed with ADHD until her mid-30s.
 She has been struggling at work for a while.
 She was constantly forgetful and had a hard time completing projects.
 She felt bored and unfulfilled at work and found herself daydreaming of being somewhere else.

 When she met with a therapist, they were able to help her recognize her strengths and weaknesses.
 Together they set out goals for Anna.
 First, they created more structure and organization in her life.
 Anna learned how to prioritize tasks and better schedule her day.
 Other tools that Anna used were meditation and exercise.
 By practising meditation, she was able to slow down her racing thoughts and be present in the moment.
 The incorporating exercise led to lowered stress levels and improved executive functioning.
 Executive functions include skills for planning, organization and memory.